wp-plugins/leaguemanager/readme.txt

 * NEW: group teams and individual ranking in groups
-* NEW: full championchip mode
+* NEW: full championship mode
 * NEW: mach with unspecific date N/A
 * NEW: Widget with 2.8 API